globalzon/yaamp/README.md

 	stratumd x11

-Your coin's config file needs to blocknotify their corresponding stratum using something like:
+All your coin's config files need to blocknotify their corresponding stratum using something like:

 	blocknotify=/root/bin/blocknotify yaamp.com:port coinid %s